parse-community/docs/_includes/ios/user-interface.md

 ## PFQueryTableViewController

 Data oriented iOS applications are mostly a collection of `UITableViewController`s and corresponding `UITableView`s.
-When using Parse, each cell of a `UITableView` typically represents data from a `%{ParseObject}`. `PFQueryTableViewController` is a sub-class of `UITableViewController` that provides a layer of abstraction that lets you easily display data from one of your Parse classes.
+When using Parse, each cell of a `UITableView` typically represents data from a `PFObject`. `PFQueryTableViewController` is a sub-class of `UITableViewController` that provides a layer of abstraction that lets you easily display data from one of your Parse classes.

 <div class='tip info'><div>
   Watch a [tutorial on using PFQueryTableViewController](/tutorials/parse-query-table) to display objects from a `Todo` class in your Parse application.